CodeScop/Oge-Mai-Field-Guide/mamaresources.md

   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later game

-- **Mar-Apr2020 Sources:**
+- **Early May 2020 Sources Outside the Hunt:**

-  March-April 2020 sources are Hunt monsters and monsters moving around on two legs.
+  Early May 2020 sources are Hunt monsters and monsters that camouflage with their environment (at least in theory; in practice, it can be hard to tell why some are considered camo and others not).
+This means mostly green monsters which exist in the Forest, brown monsters which exist in the Desert, blue monsters which exist in the Water, and purple monsters which exist in the Dust.

-  - LF Battles: Xin (100 words for 1), Wignow (250 words for 2-3), Spirit Wignow (450 words for 4-5), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)
+  - LF Battles: Xin (100 words for 1), Wignow (250 words for 2-3), Aracni (400 words for 4), Spirit Wignow (450 words for 4-5), Nitana (700 words for 7)

-  - MT Battles: Xin (100 words for 1), Wignow (250 words for 2-3), Villager (1300 words for 13), Assassin (1400 words for 14)
+  - MT Battles: Xin (100 words for 1), Wignow (250 words for 2-3), Kuay (400 words for 4), Illi (700 words for 7), Tambo (2000 words, 4 Rope, 10 Leaves, Min Level 5 for 20)

 - **Sell price:** 10 Coins (don't sell, much better to spend)